bengtmartensson/IrpTransmogrifier/README.md

             Default: false
           -T, --trailinggap
             Trailing gap (in micro seconds) added to sequences of odd length.
+          --xslt
+            File/URL name of XSLT transformation that will be applied to --input or --namedinput argument

     demodulate      Demodulate IrSequence given as argument (EXPERIMENTAL).
       Usage: demodulate [options] durations in micro seconds, alternatively